-Since lighting and wiring vary with trailer type and brand, you should also have a qualified technician install a suitable connector between the vehicle and the trailer.
+If you use a converter, you can get the connector and pins that mate with the connector in your vehicle from your Acura dealer.
+Since lighting and wiring vary in trailer type and brand, you should also have a qualified mechanic install a suitable connector between the vehicle and the trailer.